 Computer Information Systems is an exciting and ever-changing field of study that is central to the functioning of all aspects of our society, business, government and our personal lives interconnected via the Internet.
 We are now seeing the convergence of entertainment, telephone, and business systems with common underlying digital platforms.
 Mobile and wireless connection options are increasing, along with options to access applications and data storage options through the cloud.

 Keeping computer systems and resources functioning with the latest technology benefits, and designing future computer systems is a job category that is generating new jobs.
 Brad Smith, the Executive Vice President and General Counsel of Microsoft reports a need to fill thousands of jobs in the areas of computer engineering and software development (Wall Street Journal, 10/19/2012).
 The demand for qualified employees with skills in network design and management, programming, business application utilization and web site development is outpacing the available pool of trained potential employees.
-Central Arizona College is providing Computer Information Systems classes to address this need in the three program areas of:
+Central Arizona College is providing Computer Information Systems classes to address this need in the four program areas of:

 Connected computers are the lifeblood of government, business organizations, schools and social networks.
 Degrees and certificate programs in Networking along with industry certification enable you to qualify for jobs such as: